1hoppy1/Tech-Blog/README.md

 ## Description

-This application generates a readme file
+This application is a blog site

 ## Table of Contents